aluxnimm/outlookcaldavsynchronizer/README.md

 - **Delete** deletes the current profile
 - **Copy** copies the current profile to a new one
 - **Clear cache** delete the sync cache and start a new initial sync with the next sync run.
-- **Deactivate** If activated, current profile is not synced anymore without the need to delete the profile.
+- **Is active ** If deactivated, current profile is not synced anymore without the need to delete the profile.

 When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for Fruux, Posteo, Yandex and GMX where the DAV Url for autodiscovery is already entered.

 The following properties need to be set for a new generic profile:

-- *Profile name*: An arbitrary name for the profile, which will be displayed at the associated tab.
+- *Profile name*: An arbitrary name for the profile, which will be displayed in the tree view.
 - - *Outlook settings*:
 	- **Outlook Folder:** Outlook folder that should be used for synchronization.
 You can choose a calendar, contact or task folder.
 Depending on the folder type, the matching server resource type in the server settings must be used.
 	- **Synchronize items immediately after change** Trigger a partial synchronization run immediately after an item is created, changed or deleted in Outlook (with a 10 seconds delay).